 Submission Instructions.
-Please submit your solutions to the exercises (whether handwritten, LaTeX, etc.) as a single PDF file to the course Gradescope.
+Your submission must include both this written part, as well as the coding part, in the same email to Geometry.Collective@gmail.com.
+Your submission email must include the string DDG\A1 in the subject line.
+Please submit your written solutions to the exercises (whether handwritten, LaTeX, etc.) as a single PDF file.
 Scanned images/photographs can be converted to a PDF using applications like Preview (on Mac) or a variety of free websites (e.g., http://imagetopdf.com).
+Your graded submission will (hopefully!) be returned to you at least one day before the due date of the next written assignment.

 Grading.
 Please clearly show your work.
 Partial credit will be awarded for ideas toward the solution, so please submit your thoughts on an exercise even if you cannot find a full solution.
+Note that you are required to complete only THREE exercises from each section!
+You are of course welcome to do more. :-)

 If you don't know where to get started with some of these exercises, just ask!
-A great way to do this is to make some comments/ask some questions online; this way everyone can benefit from your questions.
-We are glad to provide further hints, suggestions, and guidance either online, via email, or in person.
+A great way to do this is to leave comments on the course webpage under this assignment; this way everyone can benefit from your questions.
+We are glad to provide further hints, suggestions, and guidance either here on the website, via email, or in person.

 Late Days.
 Note that you have 5 no-penalty late days for the entire course, where a "day" runs from 6:00:00 PM Eastern to 5:59:59 PM Eastern the next day.
 No late submissions are allowed once all late days are exhausted.
 If you wish to claim one or more of your five late days on an assignment, please indicate which late day(s) you are using in your email submission.
 You must also draw Late-onic solids corresponding to the late day(s) you are using.
 Use them wisely, as you cannot use the same polyhedron twice!
-If you are typesetting your homework on the computer, we have provided images that can be included for this purpose on the course webpage (in LATEX, images can be included with the \includegraphics command in the graphicx package).
+If you are typesetting your homework on the computer, we have provided images that can be included for this purpose (in LATEX these can be included with the \includegraphics command in the graphicx package).